 It's well established that the best way to reduce energy consumption and save on building operating expenses is to give tenants full visibility of their electricity use.

 The global smart building market continues its steady, unrelenting growth — and for good reason.
-Investing in properties to make them "green" provides a quick return on investment by lowering operating costs, increasing property value, and raising tenancy rates.
+Investing in properties to make them "green" provides a quick return on investment — lowering operating costs and increasing property value.

 Study after study shows that electrical submetering results in significant savings for building owners and tenants alike.
 Still, not everyone has jumped on the submetering bandwagon.
 Here's how to get everyone on board.